AlwaysSany/huggingface-local-embedding/README.md

 - For Hugging Face model access, you may need to set `HF_TOKEN` as a Colab secret or environment variable if using private models.
 - For best performance, use a machine with sufficient RAM and CPU/GPU for model inference.
 - This project is tested with Python 3.13.3 but should work with Python 3.11+.
+- I haved used huggingface sentence-transformers for embedding.
+You can use any other embedding model from huggingface, see https://huggingface.co/models?library=sentence-transformers for more details.
+- I have used FastAPI for the API.
+- I have used Uvicorn for the server.
+- I have used Pyngrok for the ngrok server.
+- I have used Docker for the containerization.
+- I have used Docker Compose for the containerization.

 ---